Completed research

 Lead partner: University of Gloucestershire

-Project partners: 55 university partners from 33 European countries
+Project partners: 55 higher education partners from 33 European countries

-Albania: University of Tirana; Belgium: Katholieke Hogeschool Leuven; Bosnia and Herzegovina: University of Bihác; Bulgaria: University of Architecture, Civil Engineering & Geodesy, University of Forestry; Denmark: Aalborg University; Germany: Leuphana University Lüneburg, University of Bremen; England: University of Gloucestershire, London South Bank University; Estonia: Instiute of Ecology Tallin University; France: École Nationale Supérieure EGID; Greece: Mediterranean Information Office for Environment, Culture and SD; National and Kapodistrian University of Athens; Ireland: ECO-UNESCO; Italy: Universidad de Bergamo, Interdisciplinary Research Institute on Sustainability, Interuniversity Research Centre for Sustainable Development, Università Palermo, Università degli Studi di Roma Tor Vergata; Croatia: University of Rijeka; Latvia: Institute of Sustainable Education at Daugavpils University, Centre for Sustainable Business at SSE Riga; Lithuania: Vilnius University; Malta: University of Malta; Macedonia: Cyril and Methodius University; Netherlands: Open University of Netherlands; Norway: University of Oslo; Austria: University of Graz, University of Natural Resources and Life Sciences, Vienna; Poland: Adam Mickiewicz University in Poznan, University of Warsaw; Portugal: Portuguese Catholic University, Universdade de Aveiro, Universidade do Minho, Instituto Politecnico de Leiria; Romania: Foundation Centre Education 2000+; Sweden: Malmö University, Uppsala University; Switzerland: Bern University; Serbia: University of Niš; Slovakia: Slovak University of Technology in Bratislava, Univerzita Komenského v Bratislave; Slovenia: University of Maribor Faculty of Chemistry and Chemical Engineering, University of Ljubljana; Spain: Universidad Autónoma de Madrid, Universitat Autònoma de Barcelona, Universitat de Girona, Universidad de Granada, Universidad de País Vasco; Czech Republic: Charles University Prague; Turkey: Bogaziçi University - Sustainable Development and Cleaner Production and Consumption; Hungary: Eotvos Loránd University; Cyprus: University of Cyprus, Frederick University
+Albania: University of Tirana; Belgium: Katholieke Hogeschool Leuven; Bosnia and Herzegovina: University of Bihác; Bulgaria: University of Architecture, Civil Engineering & Geodesy, University of Forestry; Denmark: Aalborg University; Germany: Leuphana University Lüneburg, University of Bremen; England: University of Gloucestershire, London South Bank University; Estonia: Institute of Ecology, Tallinn University; France: École Nationale Supérieure EGID; Greece: Mediterranean Information Office for Environment, Culture and SD; National and Kapodistrian University of Athens; Ireland: ECO-UNESCO; Italy: University of Bergamo, Interdisciplinary Research Institute on Sustainability, Interuniversity Research Centre for Sustainable Development, University of Palermo, University of Rome Tor Vergata; Croatia: University of Rijeka; Latvia: Institute of Sustainable Education at Daugavpils University, Centre for Sustainable Business at SSE Riga; Lithuania: Vilnius University; Malta: University of Malta; Macedonia: Cyril and Methodius University; Netherlands: Open University of the Netherlands; Norway: University of Oslo; Austria: University of Graz, University of Natural Resources and Life Sciences, Vienna; Poland: Adam Mickiewicz University in Poznań, University of Warsaw; Portugal: Portuguese Catholic University, University of Aveiro, University of Minho, Polytechnic Institute of Leiria; Romania: Foundation Centre Education 2000+; Sweden: Malmö University, Uppsala University; Switzerland: University of Bern; Serbia: University of Niš; Slovakia: Slovak University of Technology in Bratislava, Comenius University in Bratislava; Slovenia: University of Maribor Faculty of Chemistry and Chemical Engineering, University of Ljubljana; Spain: Autonomous University of Madrid, Autonomous University of Barcelona, University of Girona, University of Granada, University of the Basque Country; Czech Republic: Charles University, Prague; Turkey: Bogaziçi University – Sustainable Development and Cleaner Production and Consumption; Hungary: Eötvös Loránd University; Cyprus: University of Cyprus, Frederick University

-Staff: Project leader: Prof. Dr Friedrich M. Zimmermann; Staff member and contact person: Marlene Mader
+Staff: Project Leader: Prof. Friedrich M. Zimmermann; Project Officer and Contact Person: Marlene Mader

-Description: The EU project "University Educators for Sustainable Development" aims to strengthen the sustainability competences of teachers at European universities through professional development.
-55 partners from the higher education sector from 33 European countries have joined forces and over the next three years will identify existing further education programmes for university teachers in the respective countries, identify flagship initiatives, develop educational resources and establish an academy on education for sustainable development, which will enable scientists and teachers to acquire sustainability skills in order to be able to competently communicate the topic to students and thus contribute to transformative university development.
-In addition to the university institutional level, awareness of the structural link between sustainability, continuing education and university quality assurance should also be created at a political level.
-The project is based on the work and activities of the COPERNICUS Alliance, the European university network for sustainable development, and the People's Sustainability Treaty on Higher Education, which was adopted in 2012 as part of the Rio+20 UN Conference on Sustainable Development.
+Description: The EU project “University Educators for Sustainable Development” aims to strengthen the sustainability skills of lecturers at European universities through professional development.
+55 partners from the higher education sector across 33 European countries have formed a network and, over the next three years, will map existing professional development programmes for university lecturers in their respective countries, identify exemplary initiatives, develop educational resources and establish an academy for education for sustainable development, which is intended to enable researchers and lecturers to acquire sustainability skills so that they can competently convey the subject to students and thus contribute to transformative higher education development.
+In addition to the institutional university level, awareness of the structural link between sustainability, continuing professional development and university quality assurance is also to be raised at the political level.
+The project is based on the work and activities of the COPERNICUS Alliance, the European university network for sustainable development, and the People’s Sustainability Treaty on Higher Education, which was adopted in 2012 during the Rio+20 UN Conference on Sustainable Development.

 UE4SD Newsletter